 To specifically investigate ORF150 region, a fragment of ~4.3 kb encompassing the whole ORF150 of CyHV-3 (257,103-261,345 according to GenBank #AP008984) was sequenced from various intermediate passages of KHV-T (P10, P20, P30, P40, P50, P70, P78, P80, P90 and P99).
 A ligase-free protocol was used to limit the risk of potential artifacts linked with sample preparation, e.g. the creation of chimeric sequences during the end-repair or ligation steps (White et al., 2017).
 Moreover, the inversion found in the middle of the reads excluded the formation of in silico chimeras, i.e., chimeras resulting from the basecaller when two molecules are sequenced in the same pore that undergoes fast reloading (Martin and Legget, 2021).
 Genomic DNA was extracted from cell cultures stored at -80°C, using the Nucleospin virus kit (Macherey-Nagel).
 Purified DNA was subsequently used for PCR amplification with the following primers: 5’-TGGGCGCAATCAAGATGT-3’ (F) and 5’-TGAAGTGTCAGGGTCAGAGT-3’ (R).
 PCR was performed with GoTaq G2 DNA Polymerase (Promega) in a final volume of 40 μL containing 1 µL of total genomic DNA, 10 µL of Taq Buffer, 5 µL of dNTPs 2 mM, 2.5 µL of MgCl2 and 1.25 µL of each primer (10 µM).
 Cycling conditions were as follows: initial denaturation at 95°C for 10 min, amplification with 40 cycles of 95°C for 10 sec, 60°C for 20 sec, 72°C for 3 min, and final extension at 72°C for 5 min.
 PCR products were purified using 1X Agencourt AMPure XP beads, tested for purity using the NanoDrop™ One spectrophotometer (ThermoFisher Scientific), and quantified fluorometrically using the Qubit dsDNA High sensitivity kit.
 DNA libraries were prepared using the Rapid Barcoding kit (SQK-RBK004), following the manufacturer’s instructions.
 For each sample, 400 ng of purified amplicon were adjusted with nuclease-free water to a total volume of 7.5 µL and supplemented with 2.5 µL of Fragmentation Mix RB01-4 (one for each sample).
-Pooled libraries were sequenced on R9.4.1 flow cells for 24 hours and sequencing runs were controlled with MinKNOW version 0.49.3.7.
+Four barcoded samples were combined with an equimolar ratio by mixing 2.5 µL of each sample in a total volume of 10 µL.
+Furthermore, two additional barcodes RB01-2 were used with the passages P78 and P99 as described above.
+Pooled libraries were sequenced on 3 R9.4.1 flow cells (4 barcodes, 4 barcodes, 2 barcodes) for 24 hours and sequencing runs were controlled with MinKNOW version 0.49.3.7.

 DNA sequence analysis

 For each sample, bases from raw FAST5 files with a pass sequencing tag were recalled using the high-accuracy model of ONT Guppy basecalling software version 4.0.15 which improves the basecalling accuracy.
-The obtained fastq files were filtered to keep reads with a length ≥ 2 kb.
-Sequencing depth was calculated for each sample using the plotCoverage tool implemented in deepTools2.0 tool suite (Ramírez et al., 2016).
+The obtained fastq files were filtered to keep reads with a length ≥ 2 kb which will span large structural variants.
+After the mapping step using minimap2 (Li, 2018), the sequencing depth was calculated for each sample using the plotCoverage tool implemented in deepTools2.0 tool suite (Ramírez et al., 2016).
 Sequencing coverage was assessed with the bamCoverage tool from the same tool suite and normalized using the RPGC (reads per genome coverage) method (Figure 1).

 Structural variant detection